Correlated Wishart Matrices Classification via an Expectation-Maximization Composite Likelihood-Based Algorithm: Simulation Studies

 The methods to be compared include the supervised methods (i.e., EM Hybrid and Log-Euclidean Metric), the semi-supervised methods (i.e., Gaussian mixture Model and K-means), and the unsupervised method (i.e., Wishart BNP), To make the classification accuracy measured under the same system, we use the commonly-used Rand index as metric to describe the classification accuracy \citep{hubert1985comparing}.
 The Rand index \citep{rand1971objective} is a value ranging from 0 to 1, and a larger value indicates that the classification is more accurate.

 First, we compare our algorithm to the other benchmark methods, in terms of classification accuracy.
 The side-by-side boxplots of the Rand indices are displayed in Figure \ref{fig:comparison}.
 From the results, our algorithm with different settings of tuning parameters produces a more accurate classification result than the others.
 We also note that the method using only eigenvalues both produce worse results, compared to the ones which utilize the whole matrix.
-The performance of the Log-Euclidean metric method shows that the inclusion of the variations caused by the \textit{non-voxel} information is important.
+The performance of the Log-Euclidean metric method shows that the inclusion of the variations caused by the auxiliary information is important.
 As we stated before, the Wishart BNP is a compelling method.
-In our simulation study, the performance of our algorithm is better than the Wishart BNP.
+In our simulation study, the performance of our algorithm is better than the Wishart BNP. {We collect the posterior mode of the clusters in the Wishart BNP.
+Over all the replications, the averaged posterior mode is 5.74.
+Among the 50 replications, only 15 replications have the posterior mode estimated as 3.
+This indicates that the Wishart BNP can be over the true clusters.
+The Wishart mixture model does not perform as good as our proposal, indicating the importance of inducing correlation of RCDs.}

-A nice feature of our algorithm is that our algorithm is robust to the tuning parameters, in terms of classification accuracy.
+{A nice feature of our algorithm is that our algorithm is robust to the tuning parameters, in terms of classification accuracy.
+Given the demo script provided in Appendix \ref{sec:codes}, the typical computational time of $u=0.1$ and $T=50$ is 1 minute.
 However, we still recommend to give a larger $u$ if the large computational cost allows in a certain problem, because we observe that a larger $u$ leads to larger Rand indices in Figure \ref{fig:u} where the Rand indices are aggregated over all $\lambda\in\{5\times 2^{-5}, 5\times 2^{-4}, 5\times 2^{-3},5\times 2^{-2},5\times 2^{-1},5\times 2^{0}\}$.
-Given the demo script provided in Appendix \ref{sec:codes}, the typical computational time of $u=0.1$ and $T=50$ is 1 minute.
+Also, we recommend authors to carry out some pilot studies to choose the optimal $\lambda$. }